Fuel Allowance

 and you are living alone or with dependent children.

 You can request to have it paid as two lump sum payments.
-To get your Fuel Allowance paid in two lump sums, fill in the Change the Payment Frequency form (pdf) at least one month before the first lump sum is due.
+To get your Fuel Allowance paid in two lump sums, usually in September and January, fill in the Change the Payment Frequency form (pdf) at least one month before the first lump sum is due.

-• It was announced on September 27th, 2022, as part of Budget 2023 measures that the Fuel Allowance weekly rate will remain at €33 per week.
+- It was announced as part of Budget 2025 measures, that the Fuel Allowance weekly rate will remain at €33 per week.